Practical guidelines for heath and social care professionals

 The Functional Independence Measure (FIM) is a global measure of disability and can be scored alone or with additional items that formulate the Functional Assessment Measure (FAM).
 The UK FIM+FAM was designed for measuring disability due to brain-injury.
 FIM+FAM is the mandatory outcome measure within UK ROC.
 It has an ordinal scoring system (1-7) for all thirty items (1=complete dependence and 7=fully independent).
 The Barthel Index can be derived from the FIM+FAM.

-GAS was first introduced by Kirusek and Sherman (1968) for assessing mental health outcomes.
-This technique has been found to be suitable for health problems which warrant a multidimensional and individualised approach to treatment planning and outcome measurement and has been used to demonstrate clinically important change in a variety of settings including elderly care, chronic pain and cognitive rehabilitation.
-We have led an international programme of work to encourage the consistent use of GAS in routine clinical practice.
-This has led to the development of the following resources.
+This technique has been found to be suitable for health problems which warrant a multidimensional and individualised approach to treatment planning and outcome measurement.
+GAS has been used to make clinical improvements in a variety of settings including the care of older people, chronic pain and cognitive rehabilitation.

 Hemiplegic shoulder pain (HSP) is a common complication of stroke but also occurs in other forms of neurological injury, that result in weakness or spasticity around the shoulder girdle.